 As a confirmed chocoholic whose dentist is likely the richest man this side of the world, this sounded pretty good to me.

-- The main benefit is the reduction of harmful bacteria in your mouth which causes all gingivitis, tooth decay, etc.
+- The main benefit of oil pulling is the reduction of harmful bacteria in your mouth.
+These harmful bacteria are usually responsible for gingivitis, tooth decay, etc.

-- Oil pulling eliminates toxins in your body.
+- Oil pulling eliminates toxins in the body.

-- It can also reduce the incidence of halitosis.
+- Oil pulling can reduce the incidence of halitosis.

-- It improved overall oral and body health.
+- Oil pulling improves overall oral and body health.

 On the second day, I tried swishing while I took a shower then cleansed my skin and applied my creams and what not.
 It didn’t seem like forever quite as much.
 I decided to stick to this routine for the 2 weeks.

-I will continue to practice oil pulling but I will reduce it to two – three times a week instead of every day.
+I will continue to practice oil pulling but I will reduce it to two-three times a week instead of every day.
 I will also reduce swishing to 10 – 15 minutes.

 Best Tips for Oil Pulling